A boil is a hard and painful lump that fills with pus. Most boils go away on their own. See a GP if you keep getting them.

 - a small procedure to drain the boil to get rid of the pus

 Causes of boils

-You may be more likely to get boils if you have a long-term condition such as diabetes or HIV.
+You may be more likely to get boils if you have a long-term condition that affects your immune system, such as diabetes or HIV.

 You may also be more likely to get boils if:

-- you have close contact with someone else who has boils
+- you've been in close contact with someone with boils

 Carbuncles are less common and mostly affect middle-aged men.